rugbyprof/Mobile-Web-Programming/Assignment-4.md

 | Email       | Email       | text           |
 | Password    | Pass        | password       |

-- This form won't have an action.
-We will use javascript to submit the form.
+- This form won't have an action, we will use javascript to submit the form.
+- Its submit method will be post: `method=post`
+- We will come back to this later.

+### 6 Sending Your Location